Unlawful occupation or tenancy fraud

 It’s a priority for us to make sure our homes are let fairly to those people who need them.

 If one of our residents commits tenancy fraud it prevents us offering the home to those most in need.
 We take any form of unlawful occupation like this very seriously.

-What’s unlawful occupation or tenancy fraud?
+Find out more about unlawful occupation or tenancy fraud

 There are many types of tenancy fraud, including: